Skip to content

 • spawns workers on demand (via spawn_worker) when the user wants work run right now,

-• looks up context items by path or UUID (context_info, context_search) and can refresh them in place (context_refresh),
+• looks up files by path (membot_info, membot_search) and can refresh ingested URLs in place (membot_refresh),

 It uses Anthropic's streaming API so tokens render in the TUI as they arrive.
-Every session is itself a chat_session thread with the same interaction log as a worker tick.
+Every session is itself a chat_session thread written to its own CSV under threads/<YYYY-MM-DD>/<id>.csv — the same format as a worker tick.

 See src/chat/ and src/tui/.